wp-plugins/network-summary/readme.txt

 Tags: description, multisite, overview
 Requires at least: 3.5.2
 Tested up to: 3.8.1
-Stable tag: 2.0.5
+Stable tag: 2.0.6
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This plugin enables sites of a network to display information and posts from other sites within the same network.
+This happens through shortcodes and custom rss feeds.

 == Description ==

-With this plugin each site of a network can decide whether its content can be displayed by other sites within the network.
+WordPress networks can consist of many different sites which are usually kept separate.
+With this plugin the network admin and the site admins can change that and display content from other sites in the same network as well.
-The plugin offers three different shortcodes to display such content.
-To make the grouping of sites easier, each site can have one or multiple categories.

-In order to have consistent information about each site, it also adds a new field *Description* to each site which should provide a summary of the site's content.

-There is also a new feed available (any site has this feed, it can be called with `/feed/rss2-network`) which offers an aggregated way to get updated on the whole network.
-In order to allow users to customize their feeds, a feed builder page is included.
-This page can also be called on any site of the network with the url `network-feed`.
+All sites can be categorized in any number of categories to allow structure and grouping.
+Also each site now can enter its own description to provide the reader with more detailed information about the site.

+Finally the content can be displayed in multiple ways.
+There are three shortcodes that offer a high flexibility in parameters and filters to display a list of sites with the most recent posts on any other site.
+Going further the plugin adds a new rss that aggregates posts of all sites or only certain categories.
+It also adds a custom feed builder which allows each user to build a customized feed with only the sites she or he is interested in.

 Currently there are three shortcodes available: